 When you feel like you are in control, you also feel the need to succeed.
 And with the team members behind the steering wheel, they are more likely to push and make the deadline as it is their responsibility as well.

-Traditional project management model follows a linear, sequential approach where progress flows downwards in one direction, like a waterfall (hence the name!).
+The traditional project management model follows a linear, sequential approach where progress flows downwards in one direction, like a waterfall (hence the name!).
 With this approach, its users divide time into isolated process stages.

 Firstly, there comes initial planning, where all the features of the product are documented and pre-defined.
-Then, there are separate analysis, design, testing, deployment and maintenance stages.
+Then, there are separate analysis, design, testing, deployment, and maintenance stages.
 They might last for long periods of time and ignore the changes in the market.

 Naturally, this approach has a high risk of failure, as requirements in demand are constantly changing.
 Therefore, if its users do not revise the feature strategy, the end product is likely not to meet the customer or stakeholder expectations.

-As a solution to that, Agile offers a frequent review, feedback and retrospective system.
+As a solution to that, Agile offers a frequent review, feedback, and retrospective system.
 As well as breaking down work into manageable work packages and time in sprints for executing these packages.
 This ensures that the end product is intact with the changed state of market requirements and therefore sellable.

-In addition, this helps increase productivity and motivation of the development team.
+In addition, this helps increase the productivity and motivation of the development team.
 With the time divided into sprints with clearly defined objectives for each of them, it is nearly impossible to drift off the track.
 Experts agree that breaking down work into small manageable sections with clear deadlines is actually the most efficient way to achieve a goal.

 Flipping the triple constraint: Waterfall vs Agile

-Traditional project management is built upon the basis of the triple constraints of time, cost and scope.
+Traditional project management is built upon the basis of the triple constraints of time, cost, and scope.
 Adjusting any of those variables causes a change in at least one of the others.
 The success of a project is dependent on balancing these three competing variables.

 In traditional project management, scope (or features) is viewed as being fixed and unchangeable at the start of a project.
 Time and cost are then adjusted to come up with an adequate plan.
 The problem is that scope frequently changes during the life of a project, which has an effect on both time and cost.
 As a result, all three constraints become variable as the project progresses.
 Very often, this results in cost overruns and late deliveries.
-Eventually the market requirements may or may not be met.
+Eventually, the market requirements may or may not be met.
 Stakeholders often feel unhappy with higher costs and delays.

 Agile takes a different approach by turning the triple constraints upside down.
-It sets time (iterations) and cost as fixed and adjusts scope to focus on the highest priorities.
+It sets the time (iterations) and cost as fixed and adjusts scope to focus on the highest priorities.
 It functions with the expectation that scope is the variable that evolves over time.
 Therefore, the goal is to deliver the client’s most important requirements within the budgeted cost and time.
 Agile allows for new requirements or re-prioritization as the project moves forward.

-Sprint tips for agile project management to save time
+Sprint tips for Agile project management to save time